Coursework for the university general education requirement in the bachelor of science in public health is distributed as follows:

 PUBH 6015Culminating Experience (or other CE or Capstone for specific MPH program)

-Refer to the program guide for the dual BS in public health-MPH program for specific rules regarding course substitutions that may be applicable as well as course scheduling issues.
-Also, the relevant MPH program guide is the best source of information for program-specific graduation requirements.
-The undergraduate BS/MPH program advisor and mph faculty advisors are available to support individual curriculum planning.
+Students should refer to the BS/MPH in public health program guide available from SPH for specific rules regarding course substitutions that may be applicable.
+The relevant MPH program guide is the best source of information for program-specific graduation requirements.
+The undergraduate BS/MPH program advisor and MPH faculty advisors are available to support individual curriculum planning.

 Graduation requirements

-Successful completion of the undergraduate degree, graduate core courses, and MPH program-specific coursework.
+Successful completion of the undergraduate degree, MPH core courses, and MPH program-specific coursework.

 Achievement of an overall 3.0 (B) grade-point average in graduate-level coursework.